dynexcoin/Dynex/README.md

-# TuringX - Next Generation Platform for Neuromorphic Computing
+# TuringX [TRGX] - Next Generation Blockchain for Neuromorphic Computing

 With the end of Moore’s law approaching and Dennard scaling ending, the computing community is increasingly looking at new technologies to enable continued performance improvements.
 A neuromorphic computer is a nonvon Neumann computer whose structure and function are inspired by biology and physics.
 Today, such systems can be built and operated using existing technology, even at scale, and are capable of outperforming current quantum computers.